 In time, I made my peace with peas.
 Today they hang out in the freezer.
 I have 1.5 bags of petits pois right now.
-One bag is for any last minute vegetable dish I might need and the half bag serves as an ice pack for distressed body parts.
+One bag is for any last minute side dish I might need and the half bag serves as an ice pack for distressed body parts.

 I admired my grandfather’s adeptness at eating peas by pushing them with a knife onto the back of his fork, a skill no one else in the family possessed.
-But actual delivery with the knife alone is considered poor manners.
+But delivery with the knife alone is considered poor manners.
 Though it was perfectly acceptable to eat them with a knife in the 19th century, the most popular practitioners of the knife transport today are Homer Simpson and Dudley Do Right.
 So I offer an ode to the bygone era: